harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/custom-scan/_workflow.md

 3. Review the [Important notes for Custom Scan steps](/docs/security-testing-orchestration/sto-techref-category/custom-scan-reference#important-notes-for-custom-scan-steps) for additional requirements and relevant information.

-   If you're running an orchestrated scan in a Kubernetes or Docker build infrastructure, you need to add a [Docker-in-Docker background step](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#docker-in-docker-requirements-for-sto) to the stage.
+   If you're running an orchestrated or extraction scan on a Kubernetes or Docker build infrastructure, you need to add a [Docker-in-Docker background step](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#docker-in-docker-requirements-for-sto) to the stage.

 4. Add the following `key:value` pairs to **Settings**.